Where does it come from?

 BHT is used in various cosmetic products, including certain formulas containing fats or in aqueous emulsions containing certain active ingredients or plant extracts.

-It can resist to high temperatures (unlike some natural antioxidants): it is therefore very useful in certain raw material manufacturing processes
+It can resist high temperatures (unlike some natural antioxidants): it is therefore very useful in certain raw material manufacturing processes

 Why is it questioned?

 BHT is accused of being an endocrine disruptor and of having toxic effects on the liver, kidneys and lungs at extreme doses, by ingestion.
 BHT is also suspected of having a potential for bioaccumulation in aquatic species.
-Lastly, it is wrongly accused of carrying a carcinogenic potential because it is confused with another ingredient called BHA.
+Lastly, it is accused of carrying a carcinogenic potential because it is confused with another ingredient called BHA.

 ● BHT is not an endocrine disruptor according to the definition by the World Health Organization (WHO), whose role is to direct and coordinate international health within the United Nations.